adamcseresznye/adamcseresznye.github.io/_posts/2022-09-06-Analysing the belgian rental property market with GeoPy and Plotly.md

 -   Demonstrated how one can utilize GeoPy/Nominatim when looking for geographical data
--   Highlighted how Plotly’s choropleth_mapbox can be a useful tool when one would like to inestigate how a variable, in our case rental price, can vary across a given geographic area
+-   Highlighted how Plotly’s choropleth_mapbox can be a useful tool when we would like to investigate how a variable, in our case rental price, can vary across a given geographical area
 -   We also constructed a graph that shows us the most popular Belgian provinces/cities, median rental costs and most affordable places around the country